Close up of dog staring at a person's hand holding a tennis ball

 • Levels – This is our class that covers basic to advanced training.
 Rather than a structured weekly class, you can attend on the day and time you would like to and get the training you need.
 Read more about them here.

-• Live Learning Presentations – These are either virtual or on-site classes for people only to learn about a specialized subject and get all their questions answered
+• Pet Parent Classes – These are either virtual or on-site classes for people only to learn about a specialized subject and get all their questions answered

-• Adolescent Manners – This class specializes in the Adolescent mind of a 4 month-1 year old dog
+• Adolescent Manners – This class specializes in the Adolescent mind of a 6-month to 1.5 year old dog

 • Canine Good Citizen Class – This class will give you the training and test you need to apply for a Canine Good Citizen certificate

-• Clever Canine – This is fun class where dogs learn through games
+• Clever Canine – This is a fun class where dogs learn through games

 • Little Learners – For dogs 25 lbs or less.
 This class lets little dogs learn without being intimidated by larger dogs.